 Have your passport and visas ready and available at all checkpoints.
 Scan and copy these documents to print out.
 It is recommended that you e-mail a copy to yourself and someone back home in the event these documents are misplaced.
 Also, it may be worth bringing an international ID or license.

 To travel internationally, you must have a passport in good condition, and it must be valid for at least 6 months after the last day of your trip.
 Visa requirements change frequently and for various reasons.
 As a result, our Personal Vacation Managers are not always able to provide visa information, and you should not rely on the information provided below to be the most current and accurate.
 The best way to obtain up-to-date information regarding visa requirements is to visit the official US government website for Americans traveling abroad, Travel.State.Gov, (Canadian citizens should visit https://travel.gc.ca/, for all other countries please visit your government website or local embassy), which details specific information on the countries you would like to visit, including visa requirements.

-Note: as of February 2021, U.S. and Canadian passport holders traveling to Europe’s Schengen Zone will have to obtain an electronic travel authorization (ETIAS) starting January 1, 2022.
+Note: as of January 2022, U.S. and Canadian passport holders traveling to Europe’s Schengen Zone may have to obtain an electronic travel authorization (ETIAS) for travel in 2022.
 US citizens will have to apply for an ETIAS prior to their travel towards Europe, in order to be allowed to enter the territory.
 More information can be found at

 Vaccinations are recommended to protect one’s health from preventable diseases abroad.
 It is always good to have routine vaccinations up to date when traveling for ailments such as chickenpox, measles, and the flu shot.
 Use your own discretion when deciding on what vaccinations to have based on your preferences and personal medical history.
 During your Enrichment Journeys tour, the utmost care will be taken with prepared food, atmosphere and other elements, so the likelihood of contracting diseases is scarce.